 In India, medical data is currently trapped in discontinuous, fragmented storage systems; it may not even be digitized.
 There is no centralized database for patient records.
 This will become a problem as smart technologies become more prevalent across sectors; thus a proper framework mechanism is needed to integrate the multivariate sources of medical data; store, process and allow remote access to it, allowing the creation of a platform for various healthcare providers and users.

-This project began in 2014 when I joined Larsen & Toubro Infotech as a Project Trainee an NFC card based system to access user’s health details, manage appointments, order prescriptions, automate health insurance; doctors and labs to upload reports as way to digitize medical records.
+This project began in 2014 when I joined Larsen & Toubro Infotech as a Project Trainee an NFC card-based system to access user’s health details, manage appointments, order prescriptions, automate health insurance; doctors and labs to upload reports as a way to digitize medical records.

-Over several hackathons and competitions (4 years), the requirements changed and we better understood the project receiving feedback from hundreds of mentors, we learnt more about the various use-cases our project could be beneficial for, and implemented them.
+Over several hackathons and competitions (4 years), the requirements changed and we better understood the project receiving feedback from hundreds of mentors, we learned more about the various use-cases our project could be beneficial for and implemented them.

 We consolidated, structured and preprocessed the data into one standardized platform.